-Food supplements are concentrated sources of nutrients (i.e. mineral and vitamins) or other substances with a nutritional or physiological effect that are marketed in “dose” form (e.g. pills, tablets, capsules, liquids in measured doses).
+Food supplements are concentrated sources of nutrients (i.e. and vitamins) or other substances with a nutritional or physiological effect that are marketed in “dose” form (e.g. pills, tablets, capsules, liquids in measured doses).
 A wide range of nutrients and other ingredients might be present in food supplements, including, but not limited to, vitamins, minerals, amino acids, essential fatty acids, fibre and various plants and herbal extracts.

-Food supplements are intended to correct nutritional deficiencies, maintain an adequate intake of certain nutrients, or to support specific physiological functions.
+Food supplements are intended to correct nutritional deficiencies, maintain an of certain nutrients, or to support specific physiological functions.
 They are not medicinal products and as such cannot exert a pharmacological, immunological or metabolic action.
 Therefore their use is not intended to treat or prevent diseases in humans or to modify physiological functions.

 In the EU, food supplements are regulated as foods.
 Harmonised legislation regulates the vitamins and minerals, and the substances used as their sources, which can be used in the manufacturing of food supplements.
 For ingredients other than vitamins and minerals, the European Commission has established harmonised rules to protect consumers against potential health risks and maintains a list of substances which are known or suspected to have adverse effects on health and the use of which is therefore controlled.